Tips for Transitioning Offline Sales to Online Sales

 - Assignment of Online Sales Duties.
 While pursuing sales online can be more efficient, it still requires that a specific person or group field and service inquiries and orders that are received.
 This is where businesses can easily fail in their online strategy.
 They have a beautiful and functioning website, but then drop the ball when it comes to service.

 - Marketing and Advertising.
 There are multiple marketing strategies that can be pursued to attract online sales.
 Standard Internet advertising such as banner ads and Google AdWords can bring easily measured traffic to a site.
-As discussed in Why Cold Calling is Dying and What It Means for Sales, content marketing and email marketing can help build inbound marketing inquiries.
+Content marketing and email marketing can help build inbound marketing inquiries.
 Native advertising, a hybrid of content and advertising, is a newer strategy that can work, albeit with cautions for disclosures.
-Ironically, offline advertising methods such as business gifts can even be used to encourage some customers to begin doing business with a company online.
+Ironically, offline advertising methods can even be used to encourage some customers to begin doing business with a company online.

 © 2013 Heidi Thorne